-Homemade Tapioca Pudding is a simple, creamy, delicious, and timeless dessert.
-It’s better than boxed Minute Tapioca and easier to make than you might think!
+This Tapioca Pudding recipe is a simple, creamy, delicious, and timeless dessert.
+Homemade is so much better than boxed Minute Tapioca and easier to make than you might think!

 I sort of feel like tapioca pudding is the forgotten dessert.
-I mean, I never hear anyone talk about it, and I definitely never see anyone serve it.
-And I never see any recipes for it…so I want to change that!
+I never hear anyone talk about it and I definitely never see anyone serve it.

 Only the best memories come to mind when I think about homemade tapioca pudding – my mom used to make it when I was a kid.
 But it was usually reserved for times when I was sick.
-Like chicken soup.
-I have no idea why.
-And she always served it in footed dessert ice cream bowls (like the ones in these pictures), never in parfait glasses or ramekins.
+Like matzo ball soup.
+And she always served it in footed dessert dishes, never in parfait glasses or ramekins.
 So funny the things we remember from our childhood!

 What is Tapioca?